UAB-Hartman-Lab/server/README.md

 ## Backing up your data

-`/mnt/data` is snapshotted daily to `/mnt/backup/data-backup` and rolling backups are kept for six months.
+`/mnt/data` is snapshotted daily to `/mnt/backup/data-backup` and rolling backups are retained for six months.

 [`rsync`](https://linux.die.net/man/1/rsync) is recommended for periodically backing up user files to a local client.